-Here’s a look at what makes preseason testing so critical, what data teams gather, and what analysis of that data can yield.
+Here’s a look at what preseason data teams gather and what analysis of that data can yield.

-2. It’s a chance to see how closely off-track and on-track testing data match up.
+2. It’s a chance to see how closely off-track and on-track testing data match.

-Testing happens year-round in simulators and wind tunnels, but track testing is a different animal.
-Preseason shows how accurate the team’s data is between the simulators and the track.
-The better the correlation between the two, the fewer course corrections.
-With such significant changes this year, it can help reassure teams that they’ve pulled off a design that’s more likely to work “out of the box.”
+Testing happens year-round in simulators and wind tunnels, but preseason track testing allows teams to see how closely that data correlates with performance on the track.
+The closer the correlation between the two, the fewer course corrections, and the more reassurance that teams have pulled off a design that works well “out of the box.”

-3. It establishes baseline performance data to measure against during the season.
+3. It establishes benchmark performance data to cross-reference during the season.

-Teams and drivers are getting to know their new whips, and a big part of that is the analysis of baseline preseason data.
+Teams and drivers are getting to know their new whips, and a big part of that is creating a solid baseline to track against all year.
 Teams collect varied and unstructured data points for analysis, such as: